 Interventional cardiology education and training grants

-EHRA Training Fellowships are offered to give physicians the opportunity to gain specialised training in clinical electrophysiology (EP) in a regular ESC Member Country preferably outside their home country.
+EHRA is proud to offer the opportunity for physicians to gain specialised training in clinical electrophysiology (EP) in an ESC Member Country.

-The EHRA Training Fellowship Committee is proud to announce the creation of the new Observational Training Programme which consists of two to four weeks of clinical shadowing and learning in EP / CP in quality labeled centres belonging to EHRA Recognised Training Centres (ERTC).
+Brought to you by the EHRA Training Fellowship Committee, this programme offers the chance to attend two to four weeks of clinical shadowing and learning in electrophysiology and cardiac pacing in a quality centre belonging to EHRA Recognised Training Centres (ERTC).

-This prize has been introduced to share excellent practice among Nursing Professionals in the field of cardiovascular care.
-It aims to reward nurses and allied professionals who have submitted the best clinical cases for EuroHeartCare following a reviewing and grading process.
-The winner receives a prize of 2,000 EUR a diploma and free registration to next year's EuroHeartCare congress.
+This prize has been introduced to share excellent practices among nursing professionals in the field of cardiovascular care.
+It rewards nurses and allied professionals who have submitted the best clinical cases for EuroHeartCare following a reviewing and grading process.
+The winner receives a prize, a diploma and free registration to next year's EuroHeartCare congress.